-Our board of directors approved a non-employee director compensation policy, which became effective on July 28, 2021.
+Our board of directors approved a non-employee director compensation policy, which became effective on July 28, 2021 and was subsequently amended in December 2021 (as amended, the non-employee director compensation policy).
 The purpose of the non-employee director compensation policy is to provide a total compensation package that enables the Company to attract and retain, on a long-term basis, high-caliber directors when they are not employees or officers of the Company or its subsidiary.
 Under this policy, we pay our non-employee directors a cash retainer for service on our board of directors and for service on each committee of which the director is a member.
 The Chairperson of our board and of each committee receives an additional retainer for such service.
 These fees are payable quarterly in arrears and prorated based on number of actual days served by the director during such calendar quarter.
 The fees paid to non-employee directors for service on our board of directors and for service on each committee of our board of directors on which the director is a member are as follows:

 Annual Retainer

-Board of Directors:
+Board of Directors: Ttownie

-Members \$35,000
+Members \$ 35,000

-Additional retainer for non-executive Chairperson \$30,000
+Additional retainer for non-executive Chairperson \$ 30,000

 Audit Committee:

 Members (other than Chair) \$ 7,500

-Retainer for Chair \$15,000
+Retainer for Chair \$ 15,000

 Compensation Committee:

 Members (other than Chair) \$ 5,000

-Retainer for Chair \$10,000
+Retainer for Chair \$ 10,000

 Nominating and Corporate Governance Committee:

 Members (other than Chair) \$ 4,000

 Retainer for Chair \$ 8,000

-In addition, the non-employee director compensation policy provides that, upon initial election to our board of directors, each non-employee director will be granted a stock option award to purchase a number of shares equal to 0.094% of the number of shares of the Company's common stock outstanding on the grant date (the Initial Grant), subject to the maximum annual compensation limits set forth in the policy and such other limits as may be set forth in our 2021 Plan.
+In addition, the non-employee director compensation policy provides that, upon initial election to our board of directors, each non-employee director will be granted a stock option award to purchase 40,000 shares of the Company's Class A common stock (the Initial Grant), subject to the maximum annual compensation limits set forth in the non-employee director compensation policy and such other limits as may be set forth in our 2021 Plan.
 The Initial Grant will vest in equal monthly installments over three years from the date of grant, subject to continued service as a member of our board of directors through the applicable vesting date.
-Furthermore, on the date of each annual meeting of stockholders, each non-employee director who continues as a non-employee director following such meeting will be granted a stock option to purchase a number of shares equal to 0.047% of the number of shares of the Company's common stock outstanding on the grant date (the Annual Grant), subject to the maximum annual compensation limits set forth in the policy and such other limits as may be set forth in our 2021 Plan.
+Furthermore, on the date of each annual meeting of stockholders, each non-employee director who continues as a non-employee director following such meeting will be granted a stock option to purchase 20,000 shares of the Company's Class A common stock (the Annual Grant), subject to the maximum annual compensation limits set forth in the non-employee director compensation policy and such other limits as may be set forth in our 2021 Plan.
 The Annual Grant will vest in full upon the earlier of (i) the first anniversary of the date of grant or (ii) the date of the next annual meeting of stockholders.
 All outstanding Initial Grants and Annual Grants will become fully vested and exercisable upon the effective time of a sale event.